 What is an MRI?

 MRI stands for magnetic resonance imaging.
 MRIs are used to view the tissue composition of the body, such as organs and muscles.
-Whereas x-rays are more frequently used to look at the bone structure, MRIs help us determine if there is any damage to tissues, such as muscles, ligaments and tendons.
+Whereas X-rays are more frequently used to look at bone structure, MRIs help us determine if there is any damage to tissues, such as muscles, ligaments, and tendons.
 This video explains how the magnetic resonance process is able to take such a detailed image of the body.

 If you’d like to learn more about diagnostic imaging techniques at CSMO, give our care facilitators a call or click here to learn more.